kesne/jeopardy-bot/README.md

 ### Response

-Response mode is the easiest way to get Jeopardy Bot up and running in your team.
+Response mode is the easiest way to get JeopardyBot up and running in your team.
 In response mode, the bot acts purely as an outgoing webhook.
 This allows your integration to be hosted on platforms such as Heroku, which will shut down your application after periods of inactivity.

 ### Hybrid